-Details of A.M.
-Best's Credit Rating Division record keeping policy and procedures can be found at:
+Details of AM Best's Credit Rating Division record keeping policy and procedure can be found within the attached link:

 6. Review of the Compliance Function

 The AMB-EU Board has conducted an internal review of its compliance function and has concluded that the company's compliance arrangements are operating effectively and with the appropriate degree of independence.
 In helping to form this opinion, the AMB-EU Board commissioned Mazars LLP to undertake a review of the AMB-EU compliance function.